 Cycle Route 5 - Wylye Valley and Grovely Ridge (27 km/ 17 miles 4 hours Moderate OR 15 km/ 9.25 miles)

 If you enjoy fishing then Wiltshire is the perfect destination for you.
-There's plenty of opportunities to go fly fishing or coarse fishing in Wiltshire including in one of the 70 lakes at the Cotswold water Park.
-The Kennet and Avon canal is another fantastic place to fish but visitors must contact the Angling Associations or Fishing Clubs first as they have sole rights for fishing there.
+There's plenty of opportunities to go fly fishing or coarse fishing in Wiltshire including in one of the 70 lakes at the Cotswold Water Park.
+The Kennet and Avon Canal is another fantastic place to fish but visitors must contact the Angling Associations or Fishing Clubs first as they have sole rights for fishing there.

 Other great places to fish include Brokerswood Country Park or the River Avon with the Manningford Trout Fishery.

 Why not discover Wiltshire from above?
-Wiltshire has many opportunities for skydiving and visitors can join Skydive Netheravon with at tandem parachute jump.
+Wiltshire has many opportunities for skydiving and visitors can join Skydive Netheravon with a tandem parachute jump.
 Or for those you are an experienced parachutist you can skydive with them at one the UK's best drop zone facilities.

 For those who aren't looking for so much of a thrill, you can view Wiltshire's glorious countryside from the air in a balloon.
-Aerosaurus balloons take off from the Larmer Tree Gardens, for spectacular views over the Cranborne Chase.
+Aerosaurus Balloons take off from the Larmer Tree Gardens, for spectacular views over the Cranborne Chase.

 Museums, such as Salisbury & South Wiltshire Museum and Wiltshire Museum give visitors an in depth insight into the history and heritage Wiltshire has to offer.
-At the The Salisbury and South Wiltshire Museum visitors can discover and learn about Stonehenge, see the recently discovered Amesbury and exhibitions showcasing the medieval Cathedral town of Salisbury.
+At The Salisbury and South Wiltshire Museum visitors can discover and learn about Stonehenge, see the recently discovered Amesbury and exhibitions showcasing the medieval Cathedral town of Salisbury.

 Visitors to the Wiltshire Heritage Museum can explore the exhibits showcasing artefacts from the prehistoric times of Avebury and Stonehenge as well as one of the greatest Bronze Age collections in the UK.
 Wiltshire was once a county that thrived in the woollen industry and the Trowbridge Museum offers visitors the chance to explore Wiltshire's industrial past.

-A great day out for those interested in train, aviation or cars, Wiltshire has several museums dedicated to them- STEAM - Museum of the Great Western Railway in Swindon, the Boscombe Down Aviation Collection on the outskirts of Salisbury and the Atwell Wilson Motor Museum in Calne.
+A great day out for those interested in train, aviation or cars, Wiltshire has several museums dedicated to them, STEAM - Museum of the Great Western Railway in Swindon, the Boscombe Down Aviation Collection on the outskirts of Salisbury and the Atwell Wilson Motor Museum in Calne.